cds-group/Netpro2vec/doc/source/intro.rst

 Parameters for word creation
 ****************************

-cut_off: Only the node labels (for the Transition matrix) and the distances (for node distance distribution) above this threshold are used for building the word.
+cut_off: Only the node labels (for TM) and the distances (for NDD) above this threshold are used for building the word.

 agg_by: The number of bins in the NDD by default is equal to the maximum